mihir-m-gandhi/Algorithms/Knapsack_Problem_Greedy_Algorithm/README.md

 * Time Complexity: **O(n^2)**

   (This is because Insertion sort was used.
-Time complexity can be brought down to O(n * log n) by using Merge Sort)
+Time complexity can be brought down to O(n * log n) by using Merge Sort and p/w ratio.)

 * Space Complexity: **O(n)**